2017 Hike & Learn Schedule

 See the 2017 Hike & Learn Schedule and register for an event.

 Every year we run a series of short programs throughout the summer focusing on educating the community about science and art in the monument.
 Each program includes an overview talk on Friday evening, and an experiential hike on Saturday in the Monument.
 You can participate in both the Hike or Learn portions or as one off events depending on your availability.
 Due to group capacity sizes, pre-registration is required.

-Register for notifications and find out about our upcoming Hike & Learn programs.
+Sign up for our newsletter and find out about our upcoming Hike & Learn programs.